 Property and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 An impairment loss would be recognized whenever evidence exists that the carrying value is not recoverable.

-Management believes that there are no events or changes in circumstances which indicate that the carrying amount of its property and equipment may be impaired as at December 31, 2022 and 2021.
+Management believes that there are no events or changes in circumstances which indicate that the carrying amount of its property and equipment may be impaired as at each reporting period.

-Note 8 - Accounts payable and other current liabilities
+8 Accounts payable and other current liabilities